 The teachers, staff, volunteers, and others who make up the Horizons at Harley community believe that learning is a lifelong and year-long process that should be available to all children equally.
 We joyfully take on the responsibility to nurture in children a love of learning, self-respect, and kind consideration for others.
 We encourage children to adopt the habits of a healthy lifestyle and to care for the environment.
 In doing so, we have confidence that each of our students will go on to become a positive influence on their families, neighborhoods, and communities.
 Many of our students undergo considerable challenges to travel to the program each day and yet our average daily attendance of 95% speaks to how our students and their families feel about both the program and the school itself.

-Executive Director of Horizons at Harley
+Enrollment at Horizons at Harley